 The history of ILLIAC and computational research at the University of Illinois is a long and multifaceted history.
 The University Archives documents the trajectory of this research from its beginnings with ILLIAC to the creation of the petascale computing capabilities of Blue Waters.
 ILLIAC, and advancements in computing the University of Illinois more generally, have served as a medium for a vast array of interdisciplinary research, including the development of PLATO (Programmed Logic for Automatic Teaching Operations) in 1961, the Sal-Mar Construction (the earliest interactive synthesizer instrument, constructed with TTL logic boards from ILLIAC II — currently on display in the Sousa Archives), and advancements in artificial intelligence and robotics research beginning in the 1980s.
 As Vannevar Bush noted in “As We May Think”, many ideas, such as a computer like HAL, have yet to reach fruition, being dependent upon the “economics of a situation”; as the University Archives continues to preserve the history of science and technology at the University of Illinois, we may continue to imagine what future advances in computing might yield as the records of ideas enable scientists and engineers “to manipulate and make extracts from that record so that knowledge evolves and endures.”

-“ILLIAC Programming: A Guide to the Preparation of Problems for Solution by the University of Illinois Digital Computer,” Digital Computer Laboratory, 1954, Record Series 11/15/804, University Archives; thanks to my colleague Denise Rayman for pointing this out to me!
+“ILLIAC Programming: A Guide to the Preparation of Problems for Solution by the University of Illinois Digital Computer,” Digital Computer Laboratory, 1954, Record Series 11/15/804, Box 1, University of Illinois Archives; thanks to my colleague Denise Rayman for pointing this out to me!